-- Sp 250 Workshop Theatre 1 to 3 hours (maximum 3 hours) Participation in any phase of rehearsals and performance of college readings or plays. - Sp 136 Introduction to Theatre 3 hours each term A survey course covering the development of the theatre from classical Greek to contemporary practices and plays.
-Fall term: Sophacles to Shakespeare Winter term; Shakespeare to Shaw; Spring term; Shaw to lanesco.
-The course will follow a chronological sequence, but the emphasis will be on showing the relationship between the principal eras and areas of theatre development, different forms and styles of dramatic literature will be tied into the changes in architecture, production methods-acting, directing, staging ... and their effects on the social/cultural atmosphere and conditions of their particular time.
-Consists of 3 hrs./wk. to total 36
+- Theory and practice of group problem solving, "and" learning discussions.
+(Permission of instructor). - Sp 250 Workshop Theatre 1 to 3 hours (maximum 3 hours) Participation in any phase of rehearsals and performance of college readings or plays. - Sp 136 Introduction to Theatre 3 hours each term A survey course covering the development of the theatre from classical Greek to contemporary practices and plays.
+Fall term: Sophacles to Shakespeare; Winter term: Shakespeare to Shaw; Spring term; Shaw to lonesco.
+The course will follow a chronological sequence, but the emphasis will be on showing the relationship between the principal eras and areas of theatre development, different forms and styles of dramatic literature will be ticd into the changes in architecture, production methads-acting, directing, staging... and their effects on the social/cultural atmosphere and conditions of their particular time.
+Consists of 3 hrs./wk, to total 36 contact hrs./term.